 As your waterbugs probably came in from the outdoors, search for nests and likely entry points into the house.
 This means you’ll have to poke around in those dark corners of the house that you rarely clean (and perhaps use only for long-term storage).
 Look for gaps around windows, doors, and pipes that penetrate the home’s exterior.
 Check for cracks in concrete floors and walls.

 If you’re having trouble finding a nest, search at night in rooms that have been dark for a few hours, giving the bugs time to become active.
 Enter every room where you suspect they’re living, and turn on the light.
 If cockroaches are there, you’ll probably see them scatter.
 Watch where they go, and concentrate your eradication efforts there.

 Effective roach pesticidal treatments run the gamut from otherwise innocuous natural products to hard-core chemicals.
 Proper application and placement are critical to success, which is why some people choose to hire pros for the job.

 These include concentrated distilled white vinegar; a mix of equal parts sugar and baking soda; borax and boric acid, which destroy the insects’ digestive tract; and essential oils like citronella.
-Apply liquid products—usually labeled “eco” or “green”, like this)—to the nests and to all drains—tub, toilet, laundry room, and dishwasher—using a spray bottle.
+Apply liquid products—usually labeled “eco” or “green”, like this)—to the nests and to all drains (tub, toilet, laundry room, and dishwasher), using a spray bottle.
 To apply powders (such as this longtime homeowner favorite Harris Boric Acid Roach Powder, available on Amazon), sprinkle the granules on, but also near, nests and access sites.
-(Hint: Use only a thin dusting, because these wily insects avoid large clumps.)
+Hint: Use only a thin dusting, because these wily insects avoid large clumps.